 Mother's Day can be painful, or poignant, or perhaps both for those who have lost their mother.
 Whatever emotions we had towards her, during her life on earth, do not go away.
 The relationship does not end, because the love does not stop.
 Love never dies.

 And we never stop wanting to honour our mothers, whether she is here on earth, or not.
 How can we honour her, on this day, meant just for her?
 I have been asking this question to myself.
 Here are some ideas.

 If you would like to spend the day with others:

-- Spend the day with others who loved your Mom as you did.
+- Spend the day with others who loved your mom as you did.
 Talk about her together.
-Phone if you're not there.
+Phone them if you don't live near each other.